CORE-LOOP: Managing Complex Two-Way Conversations via Agent / LLM

 [Black Mirror / Apocalypse Caveat]

 ** : side note: ultimately the voice-agent (our future voice-OS’s) will persist across all applications, and store everything we do in a way that allow them to understand us and anticipate our next steps.
 This, of course, could end up being the stuff of science-fiction nightmares.
 The A.i.’s end up knowing us better than we know ourselves, and so become the perfect instrument of our self-destruction.
 This of course is an ongoing issue to address in A.i. development: HOW DO WE STOP THEM KILLING OR ENSLAVING US?
-OR BECOMING THE MACHINES THAT FACILITATE OTHER HUMANS TO DO SO?
 Yes, this question needs answering.
-More immediately than that however, we will certainly run into significant SECURITY RISKS by giving every detail of our online and offline lives (*willingly!) over to — in the absence of the serious development of improved privacy and security for A.i. tools — intelligently snooping agents.
+More immediately than that however, is the potential for significant SECURITY RISKS by giving every detail of our online and offline lives (*willingly!) over to — in the absence of the serious development of improved privacy and security for A.i. tools — intelligent snooping agents.
 Clearly the development of A.i. tools such as these must go hand-in-hand with the development of improved privacy and security measures.
-I’d like to think that every future A.i. developer will need to be well well-versed in and occupied for at least some of their time by these concerns.
+While we won’t delve into these in this article, I think these issues are paramount and so would like to take time to address them in depth at a later date.

 I’d spent a number of months “in the trenches” of the code implementation, establishing a basic architecture for voice recognition, speech generation, data and state management, Ui and screen layouts and navigation, and finally, involvement and the integration of a language model as decider and driver of conversations.